mykelaballe/mlwallet_mobile/README.md

 built with [React Native](https://facebook.github.io/react-native/)

 # About The App
+A rewrite of the existing app using React Native.
 The ML Wallet is a smart and convenient stored-value card system that allows drawing and sending cash and paying bills with just a few taps on your smartphones.
 Features like:
 * Send Money
 * Receive Money